PlanningDeveloping plans to implement strategy.

 MeasurementDeveloping metrics, measurements and reports that can be used to drive improvements and provide transparency to stakeholders.

-Programs & ProjectsSponsoring, governing and managing programs and projects.Managing teams by setting goals and evaluating performance.
+Programs & ProjectsSponsoring, governing and managing programs and projects.evaluating performance. knowledge.

 FinanceDeveloping, submitting and controlling budgets.